 The Leech family of Gorse Hall were descendants of the Leech’s of Chatsworth in Derbyshire.
 Members of the family moved to the Stalybridge and Dukinfield area around the 17th century as yeoman farmers.
 In 1748 the hamlet of Stalybridge had a population of only 120.

 Throughout the time of John Leech’s ownership of Gorse Hall, improvements and alterations were made to enhance the estate and make it one of the finest in the area.
-The original farm stables were extended and fitted out with fine wooden panelled stalls and wooden cladding, (it is said the interior of the stables were palatial) with living quarters above for coachmen and staff.
-The finely laid out gardens, edged by rhododendrons and hawthorn, incorporated greenhouses, a sun house and fernery.
-The orchard and vinery made these gardens self sufficient as well as ornamental.
-The impressive fountain strategically placed at the crown of the coach road would have impressed all who visited ore all when arriving by one of the Brougham horse drawn coaches that John Leech owned.
+The original farm stables were extended and fitted out with fine wooden panelled horse stalls and wooden cladding, (it is said the interior of the stables were palatial) with living quarters above for coachmen and staff.
+The finely laid out gardens, edged by rhododendrons and hawthorn, incorporated greenhouses, a summer house and fernery.
+The orchard and vinery made these gardens self-sufficient as well as ornamental.
+The impressive fountain strategically placed at the crown of the coach road would have impressed all who visited or when arriving by one of the Brougham horse-drawn coaches that John Leech owned.
 On the estate was a footpath used by his mill workers who walked from Dukinfield and Newton.
-This footpath ran across the lower part of the coach road leading to the mill To stop any workers trespassing onto the estate he had a passageway and tunnel built that ran under the coach road Three feet wide and five feet deep this passage ran about 100 yards up the hillside making sure that no one could be seen on his estate.
+This footpath ran across the lower part of the coach road leading to the mill to stop any workers trespassing onto the estate and he had a passageway and tunnel built that ran under the coach road three feet wide and five feet deep.
+This passage ran about 100 yards up the hillside making sure that no one could be seen on his estate.

-Another of John Leech’s ventures was the building of sea going steamships to import and export cotton, tea or any other commodity that he could trade on the Manchester Exchange.
+Another of John Leech’s ventures was the building of seagoing steamships to import and export cotton, tea or any other commodity that he could trade on the Manchester Exchange.
 These ships were built in a shipyard in Biddeford, Devon, and based at Manchester and Liverpool.
-Goods were transported by barge along the canal straight to his factories in Stalybridge
+One ship was named ‘The Jane Leech’.
+Goods were transported by barge along the canal straight to his factories in Stalybridge.